 How hard can it be?

 However, the average investors don’t invest that way.
 My co-workers sitting next to me sometimes talk about their stocks.
 They talk about when they bought this or that stock and whether it’s time to sell.
 When I went camping with a group of people, a woman told the group around the camp fire she switched everything in her 401k account to money market because she thought a crash was coming.

 If you ask random people at your workplace “what’s your asset allocation for your retirement?”
 How many do you think will be able to tell you?
 If you get to see the investments in their 401k and IRAs, what percentage do you think have a risk-appropriate portfolio that’s within plus or minus 10 percentage points of a Vanguard Target Retirement fund?

 These average investors will be better off if they use an investment advisor.
 Not just any random investment advisor, but a good one at an affordable price.

 The best deal in financial advice comes from the Vanguard Financial Plan service.
-If your household invests $50,000 with Vanguard, you can get a financial plan from a Certified Financial Planner for a one-time $250 fee.
-The plan will cover not only your investment with Vanguard but also your investments outside Vanguard. $250 is very reasonable to have a professional look over your investments and give you advice.
-It’s a shame Vanguard isn’t marketing this option more aggressively.
-Many people don’t know this option exists.
+If your household invests $50,000 with Vanguard, you can get a financial plan from a Certified Financial Planner for a one-time $250 fee (free if you have $500k or more with Vanguard).

 Although most don’t like to admit, it’s very easy to be overconfident in one’s ability to resist behavioral mistakes.
 The hidden cost of such behavior can be many times the investment management fee we pay to an advisor.
 I think most investors will be better off using one of the advisors mentioned in this post.
-I’m considering using one of them myself.